Cybersecurity malware security program Data secure

 It is crucial for organizations to establish repeatable (or standardized) processes in order to be consistent about implementing the cybersecurity strategy.
 For instance, if you use cloud services to store important data, it is important to create backups, keep the system up to date, and stay informed on possible threats.

 By keeping consistent watch over the health of your systems, you make sure there is no room for security breaches and shortfalls.
-These processes must be clearly defined in order to avoid any confusion or missed steps.
+Define these processes clearly to avoid any confusion or missed steps.

 #3: Enforcement & Accountability